Authored by the expert who managed and guided the team behind the Spain Property Pack

 Do banks lend to foreigners for homes in Seville in 2026?

-As of early 2026, Spanish banks do lend to foreigners for home purchases in Seville, though the terms are typically less favorable than those offered to Spanish residents.
+As of 2026, Spanish banks do lend to foreigners buying homes in Seville, including some non-residents, but approval is usually stricter than for Spanish residents.

 You can also read our latest update about mortgage and interest rates in Spain.